DynamicGoose/Potatium-VR/README.md

 firmware is not finished and is currently being developed to work with the D1 mini dev board

-firmware is located in the Potatium-Firmware branch
+firmware is located in the "Firmware" branch